ryndvs96/aho-corasick/README.md

 ```
 Currently, doesn't return the index of the word matched, but that would be easy enough to implement if the grid iterator were changed.

+You can also print out the automaton using it's `toString()` method.

 ## Example
 Example below based on the dictionary: {he, his, hers, she}